Journal of the

 manuscript submission is due at the annual meeting.
 Thus,

 two days before the meeting.
-The Managing Editor will
+Authors who have submitted

-reviews etc. should be directed to the Managing Editor.
+be directed to the Managing Editor.
+Publication charges

 made payable to the Arkansas Academy of Science,

-note that the corresponding author will be responsible
+that the corresponding author will be responsible for

-for the total publication cost of the paper and will
+the total publication cost of the paper and will submit

-submit one check for the entire remittance by the set
+one check for the entire remittance by the set deadline.

-deadline, publication of the manuscript will occur in
+publication of the manuscript will occur in the

 years after the meeting at which the data was